grantmcdermott/duckreg/README.md

 ```

 Note the size of the original dataset, which is nearly 180 million rows, versus
 the compressed dataset, which is down to only 70k.
-On my laptop this regression
+On my laptop (M4 MacBook Pro)
-completes in **under 4 seconds**... and that includes the time it took to read
+this regression completes in **under 2 seconds**... and that includes the time
-and compress the data from disk!
+it took to determine an optimal estimation strategy, as well read the data from
+disk!^[If we skipped the automatic strategy determination by providing an
+explict strategy, then the total computation time drops to
+_less than 1 second_...]

 #### Option 2: Persistent database